Opening Doors: Nigel Stowe of Hotel Café Royal

 Hotel Café Royal is a colossus of classical architecture on Regents Street; its rich design only to be rivalled by its equally rich history.
 Oscar Wilde dined here, so did Princess Diana.
 Winston Churchill in his day wined here, whilst Elizabeth Taylor, Brigitte Bardot and Muhammad Ali all lunched in theirs.
 Though he respects the hefty history it has, Nigel says: “For me it’s about looking forward.
 It got refurbished and is now about 4 years old, so about 2012 it opened.
 A lot of time has been spent looking at the history, but that’s not really relevant to the operation you’re sitting in today.”
 He’s currently in the process of redeveloping The Club, ensuring the members comfort, curating a high-quality cultural events programme and building up a buzz to propel the place into the present.
 “We’re creating new stories the next set of people will talk about – everyone wants a story to take away with them!”

 “It’s inevitable what he was going to do with The Ivy.
 It’s a strong brand.
 Quite what the effect of 15 Ivys’ across London has on the original Ivy restaurant I’m not sure… Maybe there’s a slightly detrimental effect, but we’re not saving lives at the end of the day, it’s just a restaurant and I think it reflects the times we live in.”

 Though Nigel is a man who is run off his feet by the very nature of his job, he can always find a minute’s calm for you.
 “We are in the hospitality business, we’re here to be hospitable, to look after you, to make you feel special, to make you smile.”

-Many in similar roles may just be doing their jobs, grinning at the constant blur of faces rolling through the revolving doors, but for Nigel it’s obviously a way of life: “As much as a people person is such a cliché, I never ever, honestly, tire of talking to people.
+Many in similar roles may just be doing their jobs, grinning at the constant blur of faces rolling through the revolving doors, but for Nigel it’s a way of life.
+“As much as a people person is such a cliché, I never ever, honestly, tire of talking to people.
 The day I don’t enjoy meeting new people and talking to them is the day that I’ll stop doing this, and I really mean that.”

 That love of communication shines through Nigel’s conduct.
 I notice how quietly and politely he speaks to the waitress handing him his coffee; exactly the same way he greets guests coming in or out of The Club.
 He notes: “I’ve only ever really worked in 5 star environments and it’s engrained in you.
-You can be on the tube and you treat people like you’re at a 5 star hotel… It can take people back a bit!
+You can be on the tube and you treat people like you’re at a posh hotel… It can take people back a bit!
 But I always want to be like that and I have children and I want them to be like that, it’s a life skill really.”